earthobservations/phenodata/README.rst

     pip install phenodata --upgrade

-Please refer to the `virtualenv`_ page about further guidelines how to install and use this software.
+Please refer to the `virtualenv`_ page about further recommendations how to install and use this software.

 .. _virtualenv: https://github.com/hiveeyes/phenodata/blob/master/doc/virtualenv.rst